 Here's the situation so far – you went through a great deal of trouble to create an online course.
-That means weeks if not months of planning out lessons, developing class materials, and setting up a website.
-However, the students aren't coming in.
+Now that the easy part (installing the MemberPress Courses Add-on) is done, you've spent weeks planning out lessons and developing class materials.
+But, now, you're just not seeing the students roll in.

-In this article, we're going to walk through five methods you can use to attract students to your online courses.
+In this article, we'll walk through five methods you can use to attract students to your online courses.
 The field is set, so let's get you some players!

 1. Be Active on Social Media